 With more than 250 student organizations from ballroom dance to film fanatics to spirit specialists to sustainable students, the Associated Students of the University of Oregon (ASUO) is a cornerstone of student life and operates the student government.
 Looking for letters?
 Rush toward Fraternity and Sorority Life at the UO to participate in volunteer and community service projects.

 A standard part of the college experience—and another great way to meet new friends—is living in a residence hall.
-Residents can even request a room from among numerous special interest hall assignments with focuses including music, technology, arts, and multiculturalism.
+Residents can even request a room from among numerous community assignments with focuses including music, technology, arts, and multiculturalism.

 And what’s college without rooting for your hometown heroes?
 At the UO, Ducks are always in season, with eighteen Division 1 sports teams to cheer on.
 You might even find the Duck mascot hanging out on campus or roaming the halls of the Erb Memorial Union (EMU), a central hub of student activity.
 It’s the perfect place to grab lunch, rent a kayak, register for intramural sports, send a letter to the folks back home, or explore the UO’s international flavor.